 Travelers need to consider various risks when traveling abroad.
 Refer to University Policy 8.5, Risk Management for International Travel.

 The most dangerous and most widely overlooked risk when traveling abroad is road safety.
 This is true not only for those operating or riding as a passenger in a motor vehicle but also for pedestrians.
 This includes the use of motorcycles and similar vehicles for which statistics for injuries and deaths are significant.
 Helmets may not always be legally required but they are always advised.
 Additional considerations are road security, rental vehicles, and knowledge of the varying laws and rules of the road, such as which side of the road one drives on.
-One must also consider actual road conditions and the possibility that farm animals may also occupy the roadways in less developed countries.
+One must also consider actual road conditions and the possibility that farm animals may also occupy the roadways.

 Cornell University encourages all international travelers to consult the U.S. Department of State Travel page on Road Safety Overseas.
 There is a Road Safety section in every “Country Specific Information” page.

 NOTE: Students on Cornell or Cornell-Facilitated travel are prohibited from operating motor vehicles abroad.
 Exemption requests should be directed to firstname.lastname@example.org

 Anyone can become a victim of crime and violence whether it is at home or while traveling abroad.
 However, it is imperative to know how to prevent or respond to crimes committed in a foreign country.